Oracle miss sparks Wall St fears of spending cuts

 The first earnings miss in a decade from Oracle, whose fiscal second quarter ended on November 30, drove its shares down more than 11 percent on Wednesday, destroying about $20 billion of market value.
-The shortfall from the No. 3 software maker also hit shares of many other technology companies, with VMware Inc (VMW.N), NetSuite Inc (N.N), and SAP among those suffering the biggest losses.
+The shortfall from the No. 3 software maker also hit shares of many other technology companies, with VMware Inc, NetSuite Inc, and SAP among those suffering the biggest losses.

 "Is this a preliminary example of what we could expect in January from Microsoft and other players?
 It raises an eyebrow that things may not be as hunky dory as we've been led to believe in terms of IT spending," said Daniel Morgan, a portfolio manager at Synovus Securities in Atlanta.

-The troubles at Oracle follow ominous reports from big tech names including Hewlett-Packard Co (HPQ.N), Intel Corp (INTC.O) and Texas Instruments Inc TXN.N.
+The troubles at Oracle follow ominous reports from big tech names including Hewlett-Packard Co, Intel Corp and Texas Instruments Inc.

 "Overall, we have seen in the last 60 days ... a significant weakness in this whole electronics space," said Emerson Chief Executive David Farr.
 "I don't see that changing for the time being."